 Student Eligibility and Class Size Comparison

-Student eligibility and class size are course-specific and ensure that the high school classroom and teaching is reflective of how the course is taught on the U of M campus.
-All students need to meet the student eligibility criteria, which ensures they are prepared for success in the University course.
+Student eligibility and class size are course-specific and help to ensure student success and that the teaching in the high school classroom is reflective of how the course is taught on the U of M campus.

-If there is any question about whether or not a student is prepared for success in the University course, the decision rests with the CIS instructor in consultation with the U of M faculty coordinator.
-CIS instructors may override eligibility criteria in cases where they have reason to believe the student could do well in and contribute to the U of M course.
+A CIS instructor, in consultation with the U of M faculty coordinator, may override eligibility criteria in cases where they have reason to believe the student could do well in and contribute to the U of M course.

 DES 1111 – Creative Problem Solving